yuanpengX/learngit/readme.txt

 Today is valentines day.
 I've Just put my plan down for a very long time.
 Today It's all about NN, which is very hard to understand.

+@2015/2/16
+These days, I've just spent a lot of times in some meaningless things.
+Today, I finished NN in ANG's class,with lots of questions remained.